-The student will have the right each time (as in all disciplinary matters) to use the grievance procedure if he/she disagrees with the decision of the instructor or administration.
+With any sanction, the student has the right to follow the grievance procedure if he/she disagrees with the decision of the instructor or administrator.

-General Graduation Requirements (8470A)
+General Graduation Requirements

 - 1. Successful completion of all degree requirements. - 2.
 Achievement of a cumulative grade point average (GPA) of 2.00 or higher for all credit earned at Shawnee Community College. - 3.
 Earn a minimum of fifteen (15) semester hours at Shawnee Community College for an associate degree. - 4.
 Make application for graduation by the published deadline using the form found online or in the Registrar's office. - 5.
 Payment of all tuition and fees.